Skip to content

 The 10+ English exam is normally split into a comprehension paper and a writing paper.

-- Reading comprehension: Your child will be assessed on their vocabulary, inference skills and their ability to distinguish between factual statements and opinions.
+Your child will be tested on vocabulary, inference skills, and telling facts from opinions.
 Their ability to read, understand and interpret age-appropriate texts will also be tested.

 Maths